hybridgroup/cylon/README.markdown

 To compile it, use the `browserify` tool as so:

-    $ browserify script.js -r cylon-leapmotion > browser_script.js
+    $ browserify script.js -r cylon-leapmotion -o browser_script.js

+It works out of the box for platforms that use HTTP to communicate with devices (Spark, Pebble, LeapMotion, AR-Drone, etc) or you could create a Chrome app to get access to serial port as shown in this [Cylon chrome example](https://github.com/hybridgroup/cylon-example-chrome).

+Finally it can also be used in combination with [phonegap](http://phonegap.com) to run inside your phone.
+Check out [Phonegap cylon spark repository](https://github.com/hybridgroup/phonegap-cylon-spark) for a complete example.

-For more info on browser support, and for help with different configurations, you can find more info [on our website](http://cylonjs.com/documentation/browser-support).
+For more info on browser support, and for help with different configurations, you can find more info [on our website](http://cylonjs.com/documentation/guides/browser_support).

 ## Hardware Support